 6. Butter Buds – 30 calories/1 point per tablespoon

 Butter Buds and Molly McButter are a blast from the past for me.
 Both are derived from butter.
-I like them sprinkled on veggies which are “wet” rather than on “dry” food such as popcorn.
+I like them sprinkled on veggies that are “wet” rather than on “dry” food such as popcorn.

 - The serving size of Butter Buds is 1 tsp (10 calories/0 points).